WHAT IS A WRITING RETREAT?

 It can take a while—a few days, even, to fully unwind, which is why most retreats are at least of five days duration.
 Eventually we move to slower physical, mental, and emotional gears, thoughts diminish, biorhythms and creative swells become synchronous.
 The analytical mind takes a rest while the creative brain takes center stage.
 Consciousness heightens.
 Awareness takes on breadth and depth.

-Retreats are self-designed, meaning, participants should spend some time prior making concrete goals for themselves—a number of pages to be drafted, a certain percentage of a manuscript to be edited, research material to be plowed through.
-Each person must determine how best to spend her or his time.
+Our 10-day residencies are a more structured, with generative classes and discussions about what consitutes the writer’s toolbox–or what some people call “craft.”
 This is part of what makes Clearwater Writers programs affordable.
 Attendees can set an appointment with the facilitator or drop in during open periods to discuss whatever it is they are working on, but the level of input from the facilitator is a choice the participant makes.
 In other words, support and feedback is readily available, but organized instruction–except at workshops and residencies–is not.

-The word most commonly used to describe the Clearwater Writers retreat experience is magical, and we are fully aware of the fact that our setting has as much of an influence on the work that gets done as anything else.
+The word most commonly used to describe the Clearwater Writers retreat experience is magical, and we are fully aware of the fact that our remote Western landscapes have as much to do with this as anything.
 We’ve seen books published, manuscripts come to fruition after twenty years, fears around writing itself waylaid.
-Expressing just what occurs is difficult.
+Expressing exactly what occurs is difficult.
 Some have said it’s a case of having been “given license” to focus on writing.
-Suffice it to say that choosing to participate in a writing retreat is an act of intention, and as we all know, intention is an energy conduit.
+Some call it growth.
+Suffice to say that choosing to participate in a writing retreat is an act of intention, and as we all know, intention is an energy conduit.
 Participants walk away with a pattern for living in which creativity is the focus, which is not only a healthier approach to day-to-day life, but also a much happier one, too.